mwvgroup/Pitt-Google-Broker/broker/consumer/kafka-console-connect.md

 <!-- fe Install Confluent Platform manually -->

 <a name="gce-marketplace-install"></a>
-## Option 2: Install Kafka on a Google Compute Engine VM using the prepackaged, "Click to Deploy" stack on the Google Marketplace
+## Install Kafka on a Google Compute Engine VM using the prepackaged, "Click to Deploy" stack on the Google Marketplace
 <!-- fs -->
-Note: this does _not_ install `Confluent Platform`
-(it _does_ install some of the components) and so it cannot be used with `Confluent Hub` which manages connectors (though not the Pub/Sub sink connector, that's maintained by Pub/Sub people).
+Note: this does _not_ install Confluent Platform, and so it cannot be used with Confluent Hub which manages many of the available [Kafka Connectors](#connectors).
+(The [Pub/Sub connector](#psconnect) that we use is maintained by Pub/Sub developers and does _not_ require Confluent Hub).
+Also, it installs Kafka to
-I've abandoned this method; the manual install is smooth and is a more standard setup.
+The manual install method (above) is smooth, and is a more standard setup.
+__*For these reasons, I do not recommend this "Click to Deploy" method (and the broker does not use it).*__
+Really, this section can probably be deleted.

 1. Go to the [Kafka, Click to Deploy stack on Google Marketplace](https://console.cloud.google.com/marketplace/product/click-to-deploy-images/kafka?q=kafka&id=f19a0f63-fc57-47fd-9d94-8d5ca6af935e&project=ardent-cycling-243415&folder=&organizationId=)
 2. Click "Launch", fill in VM configuration info